pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 innerView.backgroundColor = .green
 mainView.addSubiew(innerView)
  ```
-Here we create another view in the same way as the first one, but at the end line we add our new view on the main view, when we run our code it's more clear the effect.
+Here we create another view in the same way as the first one, but at the end line we add our new view on the main view.
+When we run our code it's more clear the effect.

 ![Image8](https://i.imgur.com/ptjRn90.png)